nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 This guide describes installation and post-installation procedures for Harmony eDelivery Access Access Point.

-The intended audience of this Installation Guide are Access Point server system administrators responsible for installing and using Harmony eDelivery Access software.
+The intended audience of this Installation Guide are Access Point system administrators responsible for installing and using the Access Point software.

 The document is intended for readers with a moderate knowledge of Linux server management, computer networks, and the eDelivery working principles.